vikas-0/GeekyHub/content/post/difference-between-useEffect-and-direct-function-call/index.md

         <p>Prop 1: {prop1}</p>
 ````

-After the delay we can clearly see that expression inside useEffect is always excuted after expression in the fucntion.
+After adding the delay, we can clearly see that the expression inside `useEffect` is always executed after the expression in the function.

 {{< video src="withdelay" loop="true">}}

-It is because the definition of `useEffect` stated at the beginning of this post is incomplete. useEffect not only executes the callback on each render (depending upon the dependency array) but also ensures that rendering has been completed.
-That's why useEffect's `console.log` is delayed.
+This is because the definition of `useEffect` stated at the beginning of this post is incomplete. `useEffect` not only executes the callback on each render (depending on the dependency array), but also ensures that rendering has been completed.
+That's why `useEffect`'s `console.log` is delayed.

-This should not be a problem if you are doing some small calculation or, as in this example, logging.
-But if you are using `ref` to access the element, you must ensure that render has happened; else, you may get the wrong reference.
+This should not be a problem if you are doing a small calculation or, as in this example, logging.
+But if you are using a `ref` to access an element, you must ensure that the render has completed; otherwise, you may get the wrong reference.